 Food Was My Comfort and Control

-As a teenager, bulimia was my mechanism of control.
-It was my method of coping with an angry, unpredictable father for whom I was never quite good enough.
+As a teenager, I was bulimic.
+It was my mechanism of control.
+And it was my method of coping with an angry, unpredictable father for whom I was never quite good enough.
 It was my attempt to regulate my weight when I emotionally over-ate.

 What I failed to see was that I never fully healed my eating disorder, I just replaced it with a running disorder.